bbusenius/History-of-Guatemala-2nd-Grade/units/unit1/lesson2.md

        - Read and show images from pages 4-6 from this [presentation about masks](https://www.broadbentfold.tameside.sch.uk/sites/www.broadbentfold.tameside.sch.uk/files/Maya%20mask%20ideas.pdf) (What Were Masks Used For? - Death Masks)
        - Read about the [Death and Rebirth Mask — Triple Mask](https://museum.maidstone.gov.uk/wp-content/uploads/2020/06/Mayan-pack-for-kids.pdf) and look at the image (consider using this as the picture study to save on time if desired).
      - **Craft (10 minutes)**: Provide the paper plate and markers.
 Guide the student to draw a face (e.g., eyes, mouth, patterns like feathers).
 With adult help, cut two eye holes.
 Add details (e.g., colors).
 Optionally, punch holes and tie string to wear it.
 Say, “This is like a Maya mask for ceremonies!”
-     - **Primary Source (5 minutes)**: Read the *Popol Vuh* excerpt aloud: "Thus they were made of yellow corn and white corn, and their flesh was made of corn dough.
-The food they ate was the same as that which they were made of."
+     - **Primary Source (5 minutes)**: Read the *Popol Vuh* excerpt aloud:
+       > Xmucane grinds the corn from this mountain very finely, and the flour, mixed with the water she rinses her hands with, provides the substance for human flesh, just as the ground bone thrown in the river by the Xibalbans becomes the substance for the rebirth of her grandsons.
+The first people to be modeled from the corn dough are four men named Jaguar Quitze, Jaguar Night, Mahucutah, and True Jaguar.
+They are the first four heads of Quiché patrilineages; as in the case of the men who occupy such positions today, they are called "mother-fathers," since in ritual matters they serve as symbolic androgynous parents to everyone in their respective lineages.
+       >
+       > This time the beings shaped by the gods are everything they hoped for and more: not only do the first four men pray to their makers, but they have perfect vision and therefore perfect knowledge.
+The gods are alarmed that beings who were merely manufactured by them should have divine powers, so they decide, after their usual dialogue, to put a fog on human eyes.

        Ask, “Why was corn so important to the Maya?”
 (Expect answers like “They ate it” or “They were made from it”).
+Possible things to note or point out:
+         - People are made from corn
+         Reference to rebirth/reincarnation
+         - Xibalba (underworld)
+         - 4 men are named as jaguars
+         - 4 heads = 4 cardinal directions

-     - **Picture Study (5 minutes)**: Show the Maya artifact image.
+     - **Picture Study (5 minutes)**: Show the [Maya artifact image](https://upload.wikimedia.org/wikipedia/commons/2/21/Maya_jade_plaque.jpg).
 Say, “Look at this for 2 minutes.
 Notice the shapes and colors.”
 After 2 minutes, cover the image and ask, “What did you see?
 What shapes or colors do you remember?”
 Then, uncover it and discuss: “What might this be used for?
 Does it look like something they ate with?”
      - **Dictation (5 minutes)**:
        - **Objective**: Practice spelling and reinforce historical content.
        - **Procedure**:
          - Say, "Let’s write a sentence from the Maya story."
-         - Dictate the sentence: "The food they ate was the same as that which they were made of."
-(English) or "Los alimentos que comían eran los mismos de los que se les hacían."
+         - Dictate the sentence: "The first people to be modeled from the corn dough are four men named Jaguar Quitze, Jaguar Night, Mahucutah, and True Jaguar."
+(English) or "Los primeros seres formados de la harina de maíz son cuatro hombres llamados Jaguar Quitze, Jaguar Noche, Mahucutah y Jaguar Verdadero."
 (Spanish).
          - Read it slowly, repeating as needed, while the student writes it in their notebook or on paper.
          - Check their spelling and praise their effort (e.g., “You spelled ‘corn’ perfectly!”).
 3. **Narration (5 minutes)**: